Reduces Costs and Complexity by Centralizing IT

 We lowered monthly operational costs significantly by increasing density 34% and improving power usage effectiveness (PUE), actually beating the industry’s best standard of 1.2 PUE.
 While it seems counterintuitive, we were able to offer the broadest range of services with improved uptime and security by simplifying the overall environment.

-All 200 agencies were successfully migrated to the new central data center with zero downtime or interruption to services, including support of core retail activities during Black Friday and the holiday season.
+All 200 data center agencies were successfully migrated to the new central data center with zero downtime or interruption to services, including support of core retail activities during Black Friday and the holiday season.

 Broad ranges of services were consolidated including financial back-end processing, mail, DNS, storage, backup, applications, connectivity, and more.
-We retired 26% of their servers and virtualized 75%.
 A fully redundant hardware infrastructure for servers, networking, storage, and security was also implemented.

 The consolidation gave our client a greater ability to adjust to market changes and best meet the ongoing service needs of their agencies.
 They improved security, scalability, and redundancy and reduced maintenance and upgrade costs with a leaner and more capable support team.